The Professionals (1960 film): Production

-The film was based on an original script by Peter Barnes.
 In September 1959 it was announced that the director would be Sidney Hayers.
 The job of directing eventually went to Don Sharp, who had been going to make another film written by Barnes, Echo of Barbara, that does not seem to have been made.
+(There is a film called Echo Of Barbara from 1961, directed by Sidney Hayers and starring Mervyn Johns and Maureen Connell, which may be the film in question.)

 It was the first fictional film Sharp made for Independent Artists, although he had made the documentary Keeping the Peace (1959) for the same producers.
 Independent Artists were based at Beaconsfield Film Studios but the studio was so busy at the time that The Professionals had to be filmed at Pinewood Studios.

 Release

 In the UK the film was released on the bottom of a double bill with Goliath and the Barbarians (1959).

 In the US it was the first episode of NBC's Kraft Mystery Theatre a series of 16 original mystery and suspense films from England, which replaced Perry Como over the summer in the US and Canada.
 Frank Gallop hosted.
 It debuted on 14 June 1961.

 The film was so well received that Independent Artists then offered Sharp the job of directing another movie, Linda (1960).
 It also led to Sharp being offered Kiss of the Vampire (1963).